microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 	* wheelAccelFR
 	* wheelAccelRR

-71. Using Step #69, **rename** above selected columns- ‘wheelAccelFL’, ‘wheelAccelRL’, ‘wheelAccelFR’ and ‘wheelAccelRR’ to ‘Front Left’, ‘Rear Left’, ‘Front Right’ and ‘Rear Right’ respectively.
+71. Using Step #69, **rename** above selected columns- 'wheelAccelFL’, 'wheelAccelRL’, 'wheelAccelFR’ and 'wheelAccelRR’ to 'Front Left’, 'Rear Left’, 'Front Right’ and 'Rear Right’ respectively.

 ![Wheel accelaration tile.](media/wheel-accelaration2.png)

 72. With 'Line chart' visual selected, **select** format tab.
 73. **Turn on** 'Title'.
-74. **Change** ‘Title text‘ to ‘Wheel Acceleration’.
+74. **Change** 'Title text' to 'Wheel Acceleration’.
 75. **Pin** the visual to the dashboard.

 > **Note:** Please refer to steps 34-36 of [Task 5](#task-5-power-bi-dashboard-creation) for the complete procedure of pinning a desired visual to a dashboard.

 ![Wheel accelaration tile.](media/wheel-accelaration3.png)

-76. After pinning the visual to the dashboard, **click** on ‘Save’ icon located on the navigation bar at the top, to save the changes made to the report.
+76. After pinning the visual to the dashboard, **click** on 'Save’ icon located on the navigation bar at the top, to save the changes made to the report.

 ![Wheel accelaration tile.](media/wheel-accelaration4.png)

-77. Upon successful save, **click** on the workspace name ‘Engagement - Accelerators Manufacturing’.
+77. Upon successful save, **click** on the workspace name 'Engagement - Accelerators Manufacturing’.

 ![Select Power BI workspace.](media/Selecting-PowerBI-Workspace.png)

-78. In the window that opens, **click** on ‘Dashboards’ tab.
+78. In the window that opens, **click** on 'Dashboards’ tab.
-79. From the list of dashboards that appears, **click** on the dashboard ‘Engagement Accelerators Dashboard’ located under Dashboards tab.
+79. From the list of dashboards that appears, **click** on the dashboard 'Engagement Accelerators Dashboard’ located under Dashboards tab.

 ![Go back to the dashboard.](media/go-back-to-dashboard.png)